luohuidong/vscode-markdown-code-block/README.md

 # VS Code Markdown Code Block

-An VS Code Extension for generating markdown code block.
+A VS Code Extension for generating markdown code block.

 If you are tired of typing <code>`</code> six times for generating markdown code block every time, this extension may suit you well.